 Maintain the cooperation and the exchange

 How do I become a good conference speaker?
 How do I learn to write texts?
 How can I produce video material or start my own podcast?
-Many codecentricers are actively involved in the community by producing content in any form – spoken, written, filmed, etc. They willingly pass on their experiences, and who knows: Maybe one or two new conference speakers or blog authors have been motivated in Soltau.
+Many codecentricers are actively involved in the community by producing content in any form – spoken, written, filmed, etc. They willingly pass on their experiences, and who knows: maybe one or two new conference speakers or blog authors have been motivated in Soltau.

 The consensus after four conference days

 Alexander from Stuttgart can explain in his sleep what Blockchain is capable of.
 Dominik from Münster likes to listen to hip-hop, Michael from Hamburg prefers modern classical music.
 Sebastian from Frankfurt has told us that he always feels like the stupidest person in the room at codecentric – “in the best imaginable way”.
 We spoke French with Stéphane from Berlin and meditated with Steffi from Munich.
-Aleksandar from Doboj can play guitar even better than Nick from Solingen and Bojan from Novi Sad recently worked on a project for which Carsten from Frankfurt wrote lines of code ten years ago.
+Aleksandar from Doboj can play the guitar even better than Nick from Solingen and Bojan from Novi Sad recently worked on a project for which Carsten from Frankfurt wrote lines of code ten years ago.

-Is this important information for our daily work? – For us at codecentric yes!
+Is this important information for our daily work?
+For us at codecentric yes!